simai/docara/stubs/site/source/docs/en/content/content-blade.md

     <div class="ellipsis">...</div>
 </div>

-Jigsaw gives you a `/_layouts` directory by default, but you can create any files or directories you need; anything prefixed with an underscore will not be rendered directly to `/build_local`.
+Docara gives you a `/_layouts` directory by default, but you can create any files or directories you need; anything prefixed with an underscore will not be rendered directly to `/build_local`.

-For example, if you wanted a place to store all of your partials, you could create a directory called `_partials`:
+For example, if you want a place to store your partials, you could create a directory called `_partials`:

 <div class="files">
     <div class="folder folder--open">source